oliviabarrick/hone/README.md

 # Design

-* Remote state, farm calculates a desired build state by creating a DAG of build resources using the paths and hashes of input files.
+* Remote state, hone calculates a desired build state by creating a DAG of build resources using the paths and hashes of input files.
 This state is stored in a remote store so that it can be compared against the local filesystem wherever it is ran.
 * A single build step is called a "job" and will be provided with its input files and